 - Spread: Single Page or Multiple Page Spread

 - Titles Across: How many titles should display horizontally on each page of the template?

 - Titles Down: How many titles should display vertically on each page of the template?

-Your initial view of the template will look something like this.
-Here, you can change the name of the template, create a copy of it, delete it, change the Working Title, and most importantly, begin styling the page and adding design blocks and content blocks, which we’ll explore in detail below.
+Your initial view of a template will look something like this.
+Here, you can change the name of the template (by clicking on it), create a copy of it, delete it, change the working title, and most importantly, begin styling the page and adding design Blocks and content blocks, which we’ll explore in detail below.

-To add a new design block (i.e. a completely new ‘container’ in your template), select Back to Template Overview and click Add Empty.
+To add a new design block (a completely new ‘container’ in your template), select Back to Template Home and click Add Empty.

-As you work, don’t forget to Save!
-Also note the Preview button, which will temporarily take you out of Edit mode and display a preview of your finished product.
+As you work, you can take advantage of the Preview button, which will temporarily take you out of Edit mode and display a preview of your finished product.

 Styling a Template:

+With a bit of content to work with, it’s time to add styling.
 There are a few methods of styling a template.
-The first is to apply a style to the entire page:
+The first is to apply a default style to the entire page:

 The second is to click into a design block and apply a style to just that design block.
 There are two ways to select and begin style on a design block — either select from the Design Blocks section (right) or directly from the Edit/Preview window (left).